 The design of the all-new 2018 Gold Wing emphasizes the bike's

-performance-minded origins, the engine feeling more pronounced and the
+performance-minded origins, the engine feeling more pronounced and the sharper

-while still offering the same great ergonomics that are a staple to long days on the open
+offering the same great ergonomics that are a staple to long days on the open

-The liquid-cooled, horizontally opposed six-cylinder engine continues to
+The liquid-cooled, horizontally opposed six-cylinder engine continues to offer

-performance and the same magic-carpet ride.
+same magic-carpet ride.

-The lighter chassis features updated flex characteristics and works with a
+The lighter chassis features updated flex characteristics and works with a new

-control, and Hill Start Assist (HSA).
+Start Assist (HSA).